Usman-T/nafs-mobile/README.md

     - Map the results of query properly

   ### fix: Bugs to be Fixed
-    - Mobile users can "pinch zoom"
+    - Mobile users can "pinch zoom" (fixed)
-    - Remove Header and Footer on search and guidance pages
+    - Remove Header and Footer on search and guidance pages (fixed)
-    - Onboarding shows up everytime the user opens app then redirects
+    - Onboarding shows up everytime the user opens app then redirects (fixed)
     - Better offline page support

+## FIXES BEFORE SHIPPING
+- Make the onboarding flow full screened and fix all steps
+  - Use a drawer for add tasks
+  - A carousel for the challenge selection
+  - Duration selection in  a mid step (based on user level)
+- Add *optional tasks of the day* (worth 2 points instead of 1) at the end of onboaridng (not a modal)
+  - Database chars for optional task
+  - Show the optional task of the day modal at the start of each day
+  - Show optional task everyday
+- Better tracking of task days (always shows 1)
+- Better streak tracking (not updated in real time)
+- Streak breaking logic somehow at the start of new day (UI to be made)
+- Enroll in new challenge after completing one